Kenyon Coleman: Early life

 Coleman was born in Fontana, California to Johnny and Patsy Coleman.
 He attended Alta Loma High School in Alta Loma, California, where he played football as an offensive and defensive lineman, while helping his teams win two CIF championships.

-He earned All-State honors as a sophomore, but his junior season was cut short after fracturing his left leg.
+He earned All-State honors as a sophomore, but his junior season was cut short after he fractured his left leg.
 As a senior, he was named to the PrepStar All-American team.
 He also played three years of varsity basketball.

 College career

 Coleman accepted a football scholarship from the University of California, Los Angeles, where he majored in philosophy.
 During his college career, he had 138 tackles and 16.5 sacks.
 He earned All-Pac-10 honorable-mention honors as a true sophomore and second-team All-Pac-10 as a junior.

 In 2000 as a senior, he suffered torn meniscus cartilage in his left knee, playing against Michigan University in the third game of the season.
-Coleman was granted a medical redshirt, coming back in 2001 as a fifth year senior to earn third-team All-American, All-Pac-10 and winning the Morris Trophy as the conference's top lineman.
+Coleman was granted a medical redshirt, coming back in 2001 as a fifth-year senior to earn third-team All-American, All-Pac-10 and winning the Morris Trophy as the conference's top lineman.

 Professional career

 Oakland Raiders

 Coleman was selected by the Oakland Raiders in the fifth round (147th overall) of the 2002 NFL draft.
 He made his NFL debut against the Buffalo Bills in week 5.
-As a rookie, he was declared inactive in 15 regular season games and all 3 playoff contests.
+As a rookie, he was declared inactive in 15 regular season games and all three playoff contests.

 At the start of his second season, the emergence of other young defensive ends made him expendable in the eyes of Raiders management.
 He was traded to the Dallas Cowboys on August 31, 2003, in exchange for a 2004 7th round draft choice (#223-Jacques Reeves) and a 2005 6th round pick (#185-Chad Owens).

 Dallas Cowboys (first stint)

-In 2003, he was a backup defensive end for the Dallas Cowboys, registering 15 tackles (one for loss), one sack, 3 quarterback pressures, one fumble recovery and one pass defensed.
-The next year, he made 10 tackles, one sack and 2 quarterback pressures.
+In 2003, he was a backup defensive end for the Dallas Cowboys, registering 15 tackles (one for loss), one sack, three quarterback pressures, one fumble recovery and one pass defensed.
+The next year, he made 10 tackles, one sack and two quarterback pressures.
 In 2005, he started five of the 12 games he appeared in, posting 17 tackles (one for loss), a half sack and one quarterback pressure.

-In 2006, he registered 32 tackles (one for loss), 4 sacks, one quarterback pressure, 4 passes defensed and a forced fumble.
+In 2006, he registered 32 tackles (one for loss), four sacks, one quarterback pressure, four passes defensed and a forced fumble.
 He spent four seasons with the Cowboys as a reserve, recording 68 tackles and 6.5 sacks.
 He played in a 4–3 defense in his first two years, before the Cowboys switched to a 3–4 defense in 2005.